 The dynastic capital of Pasargadae was built by Cyrus the Great during 6th century BC with contributions from different peoples of the empire created by him.
 It became a fundamental phase in the evolution of the classic Persian art and architecture.
 With its palaces, gardens, and the tomb of the founder of the dynasty, Cyrus the Great, Pasargadae represents exceptional testimony to the Achaemenid civilisation in Persia.
 The 'Four Gardens' type of royal ensemble created in Pasargadae became a prototype for Western Asian architecture and design.Pasargadae is located in the plain on the river Polvar, in the heart of Pars, the homeland of the Persians.
 The position of the town is also denoted in its name: 'the camp of Persia'.

-The Tall-e Takht built In later periods refers to the great fortified terrace platform on a hill at the northern limit of Pasargadae.
+The Tal-e Takht refers to a great fortified terrace platform on a hill at the northern limit of Pasargadae built In later period.
 This limestone structure is built from dry masonry, using large regular stone blocks and a jointing technique called anathyrosis, which was known in Asia Minor in the 6th century.
 The first phase of the construction was built by Cyrus the Great, halted at his death in 530 BCE.
 The second phase was built under Darius the Great (522-486 BCE), using mud brick construction.

 Left: Imaginative Pasargadae gardens reconstruction Image excavated irrigation water channels Right: Excavated irrigation channels of Pasargadae gardens